Vietnamese New Year: Dates, Animals, Food, and Traditions

 Ong Cong Ong Tao - Photo: @momoffour.88/ Instagram

 Deriving from an ancient folk narrative, the tradition of venerating the Kitchen God on the 23rd day of the twelfth lunar month has evolved into a contemporary custom.
 Families now assemble a modest altar, featuring offerings of food, incense, and symbolic items such as paper hats, robes, boots, along with votive papers, engaging in a multi-step ritual.
-The aim is to ensure the Kitchen God speaks favorably of the family when reporting to the Jade Emperor, ultimately securing blessings for the household.
+The aim is to ensure the Kitchen God reports favorably about the family to the Jade Emperor, ultimately securing blessings for the household.

 The symbolic release of carps as celestial transport accompanies this ritual, marking the advent of Tet and embodying a spiritual tradition that fosters optimism for a year filled with abundance and good fortune.